circleci/circleci-docs/jekyll/_cci2/webhooks-airtable.md

 {: #tracking-deployments-with-airtable }

-While the above covers some basics with Airtable, let's take things a step further and look at how we might leverage the power of webhooks.
-Once you have collected a sufficient amount of data, we can start to create helpful views of our data.
+While the above covers some basics with Airtable, let's take things a step further and look at how we might further leverage the collected data.
+Once you have a sufficient amount of data, we can start to create helpful views of our data.
 How about a calendar view of our deployments to help us visualize how often we are deploying!

-On the bottom left of the "views" side panel, click the "plus" icon on "Calendar"
+In Airtable, go to the bottom left of the "views" side panel and click the "plus" icon on "Calendar".

 ![Add calendar in Airtable]({{site.baseurl}}/assets/img/docs/webhooks/webhook_airtable_12_calendar.png)

-The next screen will ask you to confirm which "Date" column we want to base our calendar on, and since we only have one "Happened at", we’ll select that.
+The next screen will ask you to confirm which "Date" column we want to base our calendar on, and since we only have one "Happened at", we will select that.

-You’ll be presented with a calendar view of all of your jobs.
+You will be presented with a calendar view of all of your jobs.
 Because we want to track just our deployments, let’s rename this view "Deployments" and set a filter at the top to only show jobs with the name of our deployment job on CircleCI, which in our case is "deploy".

 ![Airtable calendar filter]({{site.baseurl}}/assets/img/docs/webhooks/webhook_airtable_12_calendar2.png)

-And we’ve done it!
+And that's it!
 We now have a grid view which contains a spreadsheet of all of our data, and a calendar-based view named "Deployments" which shows us only our deploy jobs.